Skip to main content

 William and Evelyn De Morgan collection at Leighton House

-William De Morgan and The Arab Hall commission
+William De Morgan and the Arab Hall commission

 The Arab Hall at Leighton House, looking through to the Narcissus Hall and staircase hall beyond